solarsnake/coveralls-demo-ruby/README.md

 The free version of Travis CI doesn't offer as much hand-holding as the paid version.
 Clicking on <strong>Documentation</strong> in the footer even takes us to docs for the paid version of the service, which aren't 100% applicable for the free service.

 No matter, though.
-For us, the [Getting started with GitHub](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github) instructions still apply (after the first three (3) steps aboout adding your repo to Travis CI):
+For us, the [Getting started with GitHub](https://docs.travis-ci.com/user/tutorial/#to-get-started-with-travis-ci-using-github) instructions still apply&emdash;<em>after the first three (3) steps aboout adding your repo to travis-ci.com</em>:

 ![travis-ci-docs-getting-started-with-github.png](../media/media/travis-ci-docs-getting-started-with-github.png)